-Diamond Mountain is nestled in the foothills of the Chiricahua Mountains in southeastern Arizona.
+Diamond Mountain is nestled in the foothills of the Chiricahua Mountains in southeastern AZ.
 Our land is a place of great natural beauty, far from the noise and stress of civilization.
 It has been blessed by nearly 20 years of retreats and deep meditation taking place here, as well as the presence of sacred sites of the native Apache people.

-Some of our animal neighbors you may cross paths with at Diamond Mountain are mule deer, javelina, squirrel, chipmunk, rabbits, the elusive grey fox, ringtail cat and coatimundi.
+Some of our animal neighbors you may cross paths with at Diamond Mountain are mule deer, javelina, squirrel, chipmunk, rabbits, the elusive grey fox, ringtail cat, and coatimundi.
 Look out for Harris hawks soaring high overhead, and a wide variety of songbirds flitting between branches.
 Our Retreat Valley is an ideal location for birdwatching!

 Our Retreat Valley is also home to several species of trees and iconic plants, including several varieties of Mesquite, Juniper, White Oak, Wash Willows, agave, ocotillo, and prickly-pear cacti.
-A wide variety of wild flowers bloom throughout the spring and monsoon seasons.
+A wide variety of wildflowers bloom throughout the spring and monsoon seasons.

 Fort Bowie National Historic Site, Diamond Mountain’s closest neighbor, is 20-minutes by foot or 5 minutes by car from the Lower Campus.
 Fort Bowie was the site of Geronimo’s last battle against the U.S. Army.
 The site offers a 3-mile hiking loop that weaves through historic landmarks complete with educational signs.